ZihanL1/zihanl1.github.io/index.md

   <div style="flex: 0 0 60%; padding: 20px; text-align: justify;">

     <p>
-      I am an incoming Ph.D. student in computational chemistry at the Department of Chemistry, The Chinese University of Hong Kong, where I will be working under the supervision of
+      I am a Ph.D. student in computational chemistry at the Department of Chemistry, The Chinese University of Hong Kong, where I will be working under the supervision of
       <a href="https://xinglong-zhang.github.io" target="_blank" style="color: blue; text-decoration: underline; font-weight: normal;">Prof. Xinglong Zhang</a>.
     </p>